 How To Change a Registered Agent in Hawaii?
 (The Guide)

-I helped 5 Hawaii LLC owners change their registered agents last year, so I wrote this guide which covers every filing method available.
-Follow my instructions below to complete the switch without delays.
+I've helped 5 Hawaii LLC owners switch their registered agents, so I put this guide together covering every filing method available.
+Follow the steps below to get it done without delays.

 Quick Summary